 - Compile the app with all dependent libraries to native code.
 It will target a single OS vendor and a single instruction set.

-What's better for who depends on what you do.
+What’s better for whom depends on what you do.
 Library makers will appreciate the first choice.
 Web developers will probably use the second.
-Desktop, mobile and IoT application creators will benefit from the third.
+Desktop, mobile, and IoT application creators will benefit from the third.

 Kaizen – 改善

-Microsoft is the best company in the entire world… in making things again, again and over again until the world ends.
+Microsoft is the best company in the entire world… in making things again, again, and over again until the world ends.
 What we thought would be .NET 1 will eventually be .NET 6.
-Imagine where .NET would be today if all the investments into Mono, Silverlight, Moonlight, .NET Micro Framework, XNA, DNX, Expression, WP, Xamarin, WinRT and .NET Core would originally contribute to one strong framework instead of its fragmentation.
+Imagine where .NET would be today if all the investments into Mono, Silverlight, Moonlight, .NET Micro Framework, XNA, DNX, Expression, WP, Xamarin, WinRT, and .NET Core had originally contributed to one strong framework instead of its fragmentation.

-.NET 5 is the first step in unifying everything around .NET ecosystem into one foundation which will be slowly but surely moving forward.
-From a single performance improvement in .NET runtime will benefit UWP app, IoT device, ASP.NET web page or iOS app.
+.NET 5 is the first step in unifying everything around the .NET ecosystem into one foundation that will be slowly but surely moving forward.
+A single performance improvement in the .NET runtime will benefit UWP apps, IoT devices, ASP.NET web pages, or iOS apps.
 (Unfortunately, the same applies to bugs too.)
 All developers targeting these platforms can take advantage of Roslyn improvements.
-And finally, it would be possible to grab a NuGet package no matter which port of BCL you are currently using.
-When I installed NuGet packages, I saw variety of dependent packages for all possible profiles.
-Since this fall, the latest versions of them has no dependencies and targets only .NET 5.
-From a library developer's perspective, .NET 5 is just another version of .NET Standard.
+And finally, it will be possible to grab a NuGet package no matter which port of the BCL you are currently using.
+When I installed NuGet packages, I saw a variety of dependent packages for all possible profiles.
+Since this fall, the latest versions of them have no dependencies and target only .NET 5.
+From a library developer’s perspective, .NET 5 is just another version of .NET Standard.
 That’s the world I want to live in.

-When all .NET ecosystem unifies, it will be unrealistic to make it obsolete and it build up from the scratch again.
-The only possible way would be slow continual improvements in performance, processor architecture support and SDK/toolkit/OS targeting.
+When the entire .NET ecosystem unifies, it will be unrealistic to make it obsolete and build it up from scratch again.
+The only possible way would be slow continual improvements in performance, processor architecture support, and SDK/toolkit/OS targeting.

-And by the way, since whole .NET depends heavily on just in time compiler, it would be useful to remind that in industry this idea was introduced by Kiichiro Toyoda.
-It's no accident that one part of the famous Toyota Production System is the Kaizen principle.
+And by the way, since the whole .NET depends heavily on the just in time compiler, it would be useful to remember that in industry this idea was introduced by Kiichiro Toyoda.
+It’s no accident that one part of the famous Toyota Production System is the Kaizen principle.